dsGitHubRepository/data-analysis-pc/README.md

 Input data set contains information on prescription drug prescribed by healthcare providers.
 It contains id, prescriber last and first name, drug name and cost as comma separated items. ./output/itcont.txt is a smaller unit of original input sample data with 20,000 data entry.

 # Additional Subroutines
-I used two additional subroutines and they are following : index_list : For a given sub-set of data this subroutine returns the indices from the original data set. count_frequency : For a given number, it returns the number of times that number repeats in a given data set.
+I used two additional subroutines:

+index_list : For a given sub-set of data this subroutine returns the indices from the original data set.

+count_frequency : For a given number, it returns the number of times that number repeats in a given data set.

 # Solution Approach